 On August 24, 1944, at 0630 hours, Haylor aboard Hake mistakenly identified PB-102 as old Thai destroyer Phra Ruang and CD-22 as a minesweeper.
 As the Japanese ships began to exit the harbor they spotted both Harder's and Hake's periscopes.
 PB-102 turned and headed back into the harbor with Niyo Maru.
 CD-22 headed straight for the periscopes.
 Haylor did not like the setup, so Hake broke off.
 Harder continued into the bay and fired three down-the-throat torpedoes at CD-22.
 All three missed the mark.
 At 0728 hours, CD-22 picked up Harder with her Type 3 sonar and commenced a series of depth-charge runs with her Type 94 DC throwers with each charge set to detonate deeper than the last.
 The fifth salvo brought a large amount of oil and pieces of cork and wood to the surface.
 11

-Thus, according to the above account, on August 24, 1944, sometime after 0728 hours, Harder was sunk by a depth-charge attack from Japanese escort vessel CD-22 in Dasol Bay, on the west coast of Luzon Island.
+Thus, according to the above account, on August 24, 1944, sometime after 0728 hours, Harder was sunk by a depth-charge attack from Japanese escort vessel CD-22 off Dasol Bay, on the west coast of Luzon Island.
 All hands went down with her.
-According to the U. S. Navy, the fatal attack occurred at the geographic position 15°-50' N, 119°-43' E, which is designated by the orange marker in the thumbnail below.
-12
+According to the U. S. Navy, the fatal attack occurred at the geographic position 15° 50' N, 119° 43' E. 12